LeavesMC/Leaves/README.md

 You need JDK 21 and good Internet conditions

-Clone this repo, run `./gradlew applyPatches`, then run `./gradlew createMojmapLeavesclipJar` in your terminal.
+Clone this repo, run `./gradlew applyAllPatches`, then run `./gradlew createMojmapLeavesclipJar` in your terminal.

-You can find the jars in the `build/libs` directory.
+You can find the jars in the `leaves-server/build/libs` directory.

 ## Pull Requests